-- 1. Press the button ( $\rightarrow$ Fig. 50-2) at the unload drawer to open and remove the rack. - 2.
-Press the button again after removal to close the unload drawer. - $\checkmark$ The status display for the unload drawer is updated after closing the drawer.
+- 1. Press the button (\rightarrow Fig. 50-2) at the unload drawer to open and remove the rack. - 2.
+Press the button again after removal to close the unload drawer. - ✓ The status display for the unload drawer is updated after closing the drawer.

 - After the oven step has ended, the mounting medium is not completely dry.
-Treat the slides carefully during the removal from the rack to avoid a sliding of the coverglass. - Ensure that all racks are always removed from the unload drawer.
+Treat the slides carefully during the removal from the rack to avoid a sliding of the coverglass. - · Ensure that all racks are always removed from the unload drawer.

 - The unload drawer must be opened and all racks present must be removed at the latest when the message is received indicating that the unload drawer is completely occupied (→ Fig. 76).
 Failure to observe the message may lead to instrument faults and specimen impairment. - Finished coverslipped racks remain in the oven until all racks are removed from the unload drawer.
-The longer dwell time in the oven can lead to specimen impairments. - If not all racks are removed from the unload drawer, this can lead to sample destruction.
+The longer dwell time in the oven can lead to specimen impairments. - If not all racks are removed from the unload drawer, this can lead to sample destruction. - To ensure a smooth operation of the instrument software, the instrument must be restarted by the user at least every 3 days.
+This applies to both HistoCore SPECTRA ST and HistoCore SPECTRA CV stand-alone units as well as in operation as a workstation.
+This also implies the HistoCore SPECTRA CV must be restarted by the user at least every 3 days.